commercelayer/examples/cms/nextjs-contentful-store/README.md

 3. Create a new **Integrations** application with **Name** set to `CLI` and **Role** set to `admin`.

-4. In your newly created application, copy the `Client ID`, `Client secret`, and `Base endpoint` credentials.
+4. In your newly created application, copy the `Client ID`, `Client Secret`, and `Base Endpoint` credentials.

 5. Install the [Commerce Layer CLI](https://github.com/commercelayer/commercelayer-cli) which is available as an [npm package](https://www.npmjs.com/package/@commercelayer/commercelayer-cli) or [yarn package](https://yarnpkg.com/package/@commercelayer/cli) using the command below: